By Tasha Ratti

 Try to adapt a mindset which makes peace with the fact that weight fluctuation is entirely normal and natural during this period of time.
 Whilst it is admirable to see people making positive changes, such as using this time to get in shape, remember that no one is under any obligation to do this.
 This period of time can be used in so many productive ways – for reflection, for development, to read, to create, to rest.

+Body positivity encompasses the individual realtionship we have with our own bodies.
 I don’t want to compartmentalise eating disorders to affecting solely females, as all genders can experience a disordered relationship with food - studies suggest that up to a quarter of people living with eating disorders are male.
-However, if someone identifies as a woman, it is highly likely that any negative relationship with food has in some way been impacted by the societal construction of femininity.
-Body positivity encompasses our individual relationship with our own bodies, and for a female, it embodies deconstructing the very flawed and dangerous narrative which has been fed to women.
+However, for a female, body positivity emobodies deconstructing the very flawed and dangerous narrative which has been fed to women.
 When a narrative exists which objectifies women’s bodies for the attraction of others, and where the pre-requisites for attraction are unattainable body shapes and sizes, what we have created is a narrative where girls will only feel happy, confident, and positive about their bodies if they are able to achieve unattainable physiques.
 Body positivity symbolises unlearning this conditioned idea.
 It symbolises realising that the purpose of your body is not to be an inanimate commodity for the pleasure and judgement of others.
 How others or society view your body is irrelevant.
 Your body does not exist for anyone; your body exists for you.
 It symbolises understanding that are not just a body, but that you are a multi-dimensional person, one with an identity beyond your size and shape.
 You are your interests, your passions, your talents.
 You are your successes, your creations, your kindness, your ideas.
 Envision how much space and energy is currently being taken up by thoughts about food, size, exercise, and numbers - imagine all the things that could fill this space instead.

 TALK TO SOMEONE